 This is the first episode of Natural Prodcast, a podcast produced by the US Department of Energy Joint Genome Institute.
 In each episode, we’ll be discussing the science behind natural products and secondary metabolism, and talking to the scientists who do the work to understand all of the amazing biological chemistry in nature!

 In this introductory episode, Alison Takemura and Dan Udwary give an introductory lesson on who we are, and start to cover the basics in this field.
-This, along with parts 2 and 3, should be a great place to start if you don’t know much about natural products.
+This, along with parts 2 (here) and 3 (here), should be a great place to start if you don’t know much about natural products.

 Transcript of episode 1